pucelle/vscode-run-on-save/README.md

 | ---                              | ---
 | `runOnSave.statusMessageTimeout` | Specify the timeout millisecond after which the status bar message will hide, default value is `3000`, means 3 seconds.
 | `runOnSave.commands`             | Specify the array of shell commands to execute and related info, its child options as below.
+| `runOnSave.shell`                | Specify in which shell the commands are executed, defaults to the default vscode shell.

 ### Command Options